|

 thick choking weed mats that float to the surface and spoil the pond

-often the pond water is beginning to lack oxygen and large amounts
+an aeration system often the pond water is beginning to lack oxygen

-of this floating, hairlike algae die, settle and then decomposeto
+and large amounts of this floating, hairlike algae die, settle and

-the bottom of the pond where the still oxygen lacking waters become
+then decomposeto the bottom of the pond where the still oxygen lacking

-the perfect medium for the collection of noxious gases and nutrients
+waters become the perfect medium for the collection of noxious gases

-that turn the sediment into a poisonous mix that can harm fish and
+and nutrients that turn the sediment into a poisonous mix that can

-of fish like trout for instance prefer colder waters and by using
+as certain species of fish like trout for instance prefer colder waters

-aeration 24 hours per day you may actually cause the waters to overheat
+and by using aeration 24 hours per day you may actually cause the

-which can cause serious health issues or mortality to fish.
+waters to overheat which can cause serious health issues or mortality

 Such destructive